Censored Semi-Bandits: A Framework for Resource Allocation with Censored Feedback: Different Thresholds

 The first term of expected regret is due to the threshold estimation phase.
-Threshold estimation takes $T_{\theta_d}$ rounds to complete, and $\Delta_m$ is the maximum regret that can be incurred in any round.
-Then the maximum regret due to threshold estimation is bounded by $\Delta_m T_{\theta_d}$.
-The other terms correspond to the regret due to the regret minimization phase.
-Further, expected regret of CSB-DT can be shown be $\EE{\Regret_T}\leq O(K\log T/\Delta_{\min})$, where $\Delta_{\min}$ minimum gap between the mean loss of optimal solution and any non-optimal solution.
+Threshold estimation takes $T_{\theta_d}$ rounds to complete, and $\nabla_m$ is the maximum regret that can be incurred in any round.
+Then the maximum regret due to threshold estimation is bounded by $T_{\theta_d}\nabla_m$.
+The remaining terms correspond to the regret due to the regret minimization phase.
+Further, the expected regret of \ref{alg:CSB-DT} can be shown be $\EE{\Regret_T}\leq O(K\log T/\nabla_{\min})$, where $\nabla_{\min}$ is the minimum gap between the mean loss of optimal allocation and any non-optimal allocation.